Palo Alto Advanced Play

 Spring Select & Fall Élite

-The Spring Select (PASS) and Fall Élite Programs are competitive and offer players the opportunity to train, learn, play and compete in soccer at a high level of sophistication.
-Players must tryout to be selected for a position in these Programs.
-PASS teams play other AYSO Regions' competitive teams in the PCSSL league, and play in tournaments in the Greater Bay Area with other AYSO Regions. Élite teams play other AYSO Regions' competitive teams and club teams and tournaments around the Greater Bay Area.
-PASS and Élite provide a fun and competitive opportunity for players to develop and use their personal and team skills.
+The Spring Select and Fall Élite Programs are competitive and offer players the opportunity to train, learn, play and compete in soccer at a high level of sophistication.
+These programs offer the finest opportunity in Palo Alto for developing sportsmanship, character, advanced skills and team function.
+Players must tryout each season to be offered a position in these Programs.
+Spring Select teams play other AYSO Regions' competitive teams in the PCSSL league, and play in tournaments in the Greater Bay Area with other AYSO Regions.
+Spring Select teams often scrimmage club teams from the south Bay Area.
+Fall Élite teams play other AYSO Regions' competitive teams, club teams and tournaments around the Greater Bay Area.

-We would like to provide these opportunities to all advanced players, but can only provide team slots in accordance with the number of coaches volunteering.
-If you are interested in helping, contact firstname.lastname@example.org or email@example.com, and discuss the possibility of assisting or coaching.
-We need more help to make enough teams for more players.
+We would like to provide these opportunities to all advanced players, but can only provide team slots in accordance with the number of coaches in the Program.
+If you are interested in helping, contact email@example.com or firstname.lastname@example.org, and discuss the possibility of assisting or coaching.
+We need more help to make enough teams for all qualified players.

 PARTICIPATION REQUIRES A STRONG PARENT AND PLAYER COMMITMENT

-Read the Reference Pages After Reading This Page
+Read the Reference Pages in the Grey Box After Reading This Page

-The PASS season starts with once-a-week training beginning in mid-January, and scrimmages.
-Then in February the schedule picks up the pace with two trainings per week, and in March through May, the teams play in the PCSSL (Pacific Coast Spring Select League) in the South Bay and Peninsula.
+The Select season starts with once-a-week training beginning in mid-January.
+This is augmented with scrimmages with PSV and nearby Select teams from other cities.
+Then in February the schedule picks up the pace with two trainings per week and scrimmages, and in March through May, the teams play in the PCSSL (Pacific Coast Spring Select League) in the South Bay and Peninsula.
 PCSSL games are generally on Sunday.
-In April and May, the team will enter into tournaments in the Greater Bay Area, usually starting with El Palo Alto in April, and culminating with the Davis World Cup on Memorial Day weekend.
+In April through May, the team will enter into tournaments in the Greater Bay Area, usually starting with El Palo Alto in April, and culminating with the Davis World Cup on Memorial Day weekend.
+Coaches may increase training and tournament participation according to the desire of the team.

-Participation in the program is only available to players that participated in an AYSO Fall Program, Instructional or Élite.
+Participation in Spring Select is only available to players that participated in an AYSO Fall Program, either Instructional or Élite.
 Players are selected during tryouts usually held near the end of October.
 The tryouts are used to rank the players for assignment to teams.
 Players from 8 through 18 may participate in teams for U10 through U19.

-Special arrangements are made for our players participating in varsity soccer, permitting them to play Varsity while the high school season is underway.
+Special arrangements are made for our Select players participating in varsity soccer, permitting them to play Varsity while the high school season is underway.
+We backfill the teams with players chosen from the tryouts as developmental players.

 At least one parent per Select player is required to register as a volunteer and be prepared to help with team functions such as car pooling, tournament registration, or other duties the coach may request.
 Each coach will appoint a Team Manager to handle uniforms and organize the other parent volunteers.

-At least one parent per family must register as a volunteer and help for at least 2 hours at El Palo Alto Tournament, during the last weekend of April, regardless of other volunteering the family may do.
-Coaches and Referees at El Palo Alto are excused from this additional requirement.
+At least one parent per family must register as a volunteer to help for at least 2 hours at El Palo Alto Tournament, during the last weekend of April, regardless of other volunteering the family may do.
+Coaches and Referees at El Palo Alto are excused from this requirement.

-The Élite season starts with once-a-week training beginning in mid-June, and scrimmages.
-Then in July the schedule picks up the pace with two trainings per week, and in July through November, the teams play with teams from the Greater Bay Area, including AYSO advanced teams and club teams.
+The Élite season starts with once-a-week training beginning in early-July, and scrimmages with other regions and clubs.
+Then in August the schedule picks up the pace with two trainings per week, and in September through November, the teams play with teams from the Greater Bay Area, including AYSO advanced teams and club teams.

 Tournaments are multiple day competitions with multiple games each day.
 The teams may enter into tournaments, including a Halloween and the Turkey Tournament.
 The season ends with the Turkey Tournament.
 Tournaments are drivable same-day.